aclong/trees_and_parks_counter/README.md

 The green space data and access to green space data was requested from gigl.org.uk

 The tree data was downloaded from https://data.london.gov.uk/dataset/local-authority-maintained-trees

+Code is in one continuous very inefficient script.
+To be rationalised if I ever get around to it.